Action Factor logo

 Ready to Read!
 Music Sample Rhyme in Time (Teacher’s Voice)

-Listen to Rhyme in Time audio sample in Real Audio or MP3 format.
+Listen to Rhyme in Time audio sample.

 phonics products link